pycountry/pycountry/README.rst

 After the installation is complete, you can start using ``pycountry`` in your Python projects to access ISO country, language, currency, and script data.

-For more detailed information about ``pycountry`` and its usage, refer to the subsequent sections of this document.
+For more detailed information about ``pycountry`` and its usage, refer to the `Documentation`_ section of this document.

 PyInstaller Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^